 Between 1941 and 1949 Ferrell served as manager (sometimes player-manager) for a number of minor-league teams based in the southeastern states.
 He had not lost his hitting touch.
 In 1942, as player-manager for Lynchburg in the Virginia League he batted .361 with 31 homers and 99 RBIs in 123 games.
 As late as 1948, with Marion in the Western Carolina League, he hit .425 with 24 homers, 30 doubles, 14 triples, and 119 RBIs in 104 games.
 Ferrell later managed at Rock Hill in 1963 and Shelby in 1965, both in the Carolinas League.
 He did this more for love of baseball than out of any necessity as sound real estate investments in North Carolina and Florida had given him financial security.
 He died on December 9, 1976, in Sarasota, Florida, and is buried in New Garden Cemetery, Greensboro, North Carolina.

 Ferrell’s mound record over 15 major-league seasons was an impressive one.
 He won 193 games and lost 128, giving him a career winning percentage of .601.
 He gained 20 or more victories six times during his career, performing the feat four times in succession from 1929 to 1932, his first four full seasons in the majors.
 He pitched a no-hitter against the St Louis Browns on April 29, 1931.
 His lifetime earned run average was 4.04, with 985 strikeouts in 374 games and 2623 innings.
-Although his ERA may seem high by today’s standards, during the peak years of his career, 1929–1936, Ferrell was never outside the best ten in ERA in the American League, once (1931) finishing second with an ERA of 3.75.
+Although his ERA may seem high by today’s standards, during the peak years of his career, 1929–1936, Ferrell only once outside the best ten in ERA in the American League, once (1930) finishing second with an ERA of 3.31.
 Likewise, he consistently finished in or near the top ten in wins, complete games, shutouts, innings pitched, and strikeouts.